eyenikeyev/azure.portal/README.md

 </p>

 <h1 align = "center">Basics of Azure Portal</h1>
-This tutorial goes over how to use Microsoft Azure Portal as well as how to create/manage Resource Groups and Storage Accounts within Azure Portal.
+This tutorial goes over how to use Microsoft Azure Portal as well as how to create and manage Resource Groups and Storage Accounts within Azure Portal.

 <br />